13 Visualising data with ggplot2

 Figure 13.27: Dodged Bar Chart with equal bar widths

-there is another position_dodge2()
+Similar to position_dodge there is another position_dodge2()

 function which works better for bar charts.
 We may tweak the padding